xXG0DLessXx/shapes-inc-telegram-bot/README.md

     *   The bot sends a specific `X-Channel-Id` (e.g., `chatid_topicid` or `chatid_general`) to the Shapes.inc API, which should help the API scope its context.
     *   If `IGNORE_OLD_MESSAGES_ON_STARTUP` is set to `true`, the bot will skip processing messages that occurred before it started.
 *   **Concurrent Updates & Locking:** The bot processes updates concurrently.
 To prevent race conditions, a locking mechanism ensures that messages for a specific chat/topic are handled one by one.
+*   **Dynamic Settings System:** The bot's configuration is now dynamic.
+Bot owners can use the `/setsetting` command to change values like `GROUP_FREE_WILL_PROBABILITY` or the list of `ACTIVE_TOOLS` without a restart.
+The new values are immediately applied and saved to the database.
+The `.env` files are now primarily used to set the initial defaults.

 ## Contributing